Top 10 Eco-Travel Tips for All Travel

 7 – Take Public Transportation

-For maximum benefits, apply this eco-travel tip to your regular commuting, not just while traveling.
+For maximum benefits, apply this eco-travel tip to your everyday commuting, not just while traveling.

 8 – Carbon-Offset Your Air Travel